 Which stores are open on Sundays in Paris?

-There are also, in Belleville and in the 13th arrondissement of Paris, Asian supermarkets called “Tang Frères”.
-Most of their products imported from Asia, but you will find French products.
-It will “come to your rescue!”
+– There are also Asian supermarkets called “Tang Frères” in Belleville and in the 13th arrondissement of Paris.
+Most of their products are imported from Asia, but you will find French products.
+These stores will come to your rescue!

-The Daily Monop, 59 rue Montorgueil (75001) is a small Monoprix grocery store open on Sundays until 9 p.m.
-You can check out their website www.monoprix.fr for a complete list of stores that are open on Sundays.
+– There are also some Monoprix grocery store open on Sundays.
+You can check out their website here for a complete list of stores that are open on Sundays.
 Simple and amazing.

 Which stores are open in my Parisian neighborhood on Sunday?

 If you don’t feel like moving, especially on a Sunday, there are also convenience stores that stay open and sell food and drink.
-Be careful with just the expiry dates on products and be prepared to pay a higher price!
-Whatever happens, you’re going to have to leave your apartment, but there are tons of fruit and vegetable stores in each neighborhood, so you’re bound to have one nearby.
+Just be careful with the expiry dates on products and be prepared to pay a higher price!
+Whatever happens, you’re going to have to leave your apartment, but there are tons of convenience stores in each neighborhood, so you’re bound to have one nearby.

-For the “gypset people” (cf. Julia Chaplin), there’s nothing better than going to the local markets.
-This blend of delicious smells and products draws in the Parisians.
+For many people, there’s nothing better than going to the local markets.
+This blend of delicious smells and products is a popular activity for many Parisians on Sunday mornings.

 By the Gare de l’Est, for example, the site of the former 17th century Saint Laurent fair, you’ll find the covered market of Saint Quentin.
 Easily accessible from the Gare de l’Est, you can taste products from Brasiuuu, Portugal, cheese, ham, etc.